snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####Step 4: Create your Kinesis Stream

-We're going to set up the Kinesis stream using AWS CLI.
+We're going to set up the Kinesis stream in the Terminal of your vagrant box.
 Your first step is to create a stream and verify that it was successfully.
 Use the following command to create a stream named "eventStream":

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ inv create_kinesis
 ```

-The parameter --shard-count is required, and for this part of the tutorial, you're using one shard in your stream.
+For this part of the tutorial, you're using one shard in your stream.
 Next, issue the following command to check on the stream's creation progress:

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ inv show_kinesis